GennadyGS/CubeSharp/CubeSharp.md

 ### Multi-selection

-Sometimes target entity has collection of attributes (common example is informational tags) or connected to other entity with one-to-many or many-to-many relation.
-For such cases there is method `DimensionDefinition.CreateWithMultiSelector(...)`, which takes index selector selecting multiple index values in the form of `Func<TSource, IEnumerable<TIndex>>`.
-There are also modifications of this method similar to described above: `CreateForDictionaryCollectionWithMultiSelector(..)` and `CreateForCollectionWithMultiSelector(...)`.
-For example:
+If the target entity has a collection of attributes (e.g., tags) or a one-to-many/many-to-many relationship, use `DimensionDefinition.CreateWithMultiSelector(...)`, which takes an index selector returning multiple values (`Func<TSource, IEnumerable<TIndex>>`).
+There are also variants for dictionary collections and for type inference.

 ```csharp
 DimensionDefinition.CreateForCollectionWithMultiSelector(